tidy-finance/website/docs/41_factor_selection_with_machine_learning.md

 \index{CAPM}

 Such findings question the usefulness of the Capital Asset Pricing Model.
 In fact, during the last decades, financial economists "discovered" a plethora of additional factors which may be correlated with the marginal utility of consumption (and would thus deserve a prominent role for pricing applications).
-The search for factors that explain the cross section of expected stock returns has produced hundreds of potential candidates, as noted more recently by @Harvey2016, @Mclean2016 and @Hou2020.
+The search for factors that explain the cross section of expected stock returns has produced hundreds of potential candidates, as noted more recently by @Harvey2016, @Mclean2016, and @Hou2020.
 Therefore, given the multitude of proposed risk factors, the challenge these days rather is: *Do we believe in the relevance of 300+ risk factors?*.
 During recent years, promising methods from the vast field of machine learning (ML) got applied to common finance applications.
-We refer to @Mullainathan2017 for a treatment of ML from the perspective of an econometrician, @Nagel2021 for an excellent review of ML practices in asset pricing, @Easley2021 for ML applications in (high-frequency) market microstructure and @Dixon2020 for a detailed treatment of all methodological aspects.
+We refer to @Mullainathan2017 for a treatment of ML from the perspective of an econometrician, @Nagel2021 for an excellent review of ML practices in asset pricing, @Easley2021 for ML applications in (high-frequency) market microstructure, and @Dixon2020 for a detailed treatment of all methodological aspects.

 We introduce Lasso and Ridge regression as a special case of penalized regression models.
 Then, we explain the concept of cross-validation for model *tuning* with Elastic Net regularization as a popular example.
 We implement and showcase the entire cycle from model specification, training, and forecast evaluation within the `tidymodels` universe.
 While the tools can generally be applied to an abundance of interesting asset pricing problems, we apply penalized regressions for identifying macro-economic variables and asset pricing factors that help explain a cross-section of industry portfolios.

 ## Brief theoretical background

 This is a book about *doing* empirical work in a tidy manner, and we refer to any of the many excellent textbook treatments of ML methods and especially penalized regressions for some deeper discussion.
-Excellent material is provided, for instance, by @Hastie2009, @Hastie2013 and @DePrado2018.
+Excellent material is provided, for instance, by @Hastie2009, @Hastie2013, and @DePrado2018.
 Instead, we briefly summarize the idea of Lasso and Ridge regressions as well as the more general Elastic Net.
 Then, we turn to the fascinating question on *how* to implement, tune, and use such models with the `tidymodels` workflow.

 To set the stage, we start with the definition of a linear model: suppose we have data $(y_t, x_t), t = 1,\ldots, T$ where $x_t$ is a $(K \times 1)$ vector of regressors and $y_t$ is the response for observation $t$.
 The linear model takes the form $y_t = \beta' x_t + \varepsilon_t$ with some error term $\varepsilon_t$ and has been studied in abundance.
 The well-known ordinary-least square (OLS) estimator for the $(K \times 1)$ vector $\beta$ minimizes the sum of squared residuals and is then $$\hat{\beta}^\text{ols} = \left(\sum\limits_{t=1}^T x_t'x_t\right)^{-1} \sum\limits_{t=1}^T x_t'y_t.$$